Wills, Estate Planning & Litigation Attorneys

 - Durable Powers of Attorney

-When a loved one becomes mentally incapacitated due to an accident, dementia, alzheimers or any other illness, they may not be able to make their own decisions moving forward.
+When a loved one becomes mentally incapacitated due to an accident, dementia, Alzheimers or any other illness, they may not be able to make their own decisions moving forward.
 In this case they will need a trusted person to handle their affairs.
-Our experienced attorneys will walk you through the process of appointing a medical power of attorney.
+Our experienced attorneys will walk you through the process of appointing an Attorney-in-Fact.

 - Health Care Proxies

 Appointing a trusted person to act as your agent in making medical decisions for you in the event that you become incapacitated and unable to speak for yourself is an important decision.
 A health care proxy will ensure that your medical treatment instructions are carried out, especially in the event that you and your family may disagree about treatment.
-Without a health care proxy, a doctor may be required to provide you with medical treatment that you would have refused if you were able to do so.
+Without a health care proxy, your loved ones would face filing for guardianship through Probate Court, a potentially lengthy and costly process.

 - Living Wills